Surendra Kumar Datta

-Surendra Kumar Datta (1878–1942), also spelt as Surendra Kumar Dutta or S. K. Dutta, was the president of the All India Conference of Indian Christians and thus the Indian Christian delegate to the Second Round Table Conference in London, as well as a prominent YMCA leader, and a member of Central Legislative Assembly – also called Imperial Legislative Assembly before Indian independence – a lower house of a bicameral parliament synonymous to the current Lok Sabha after Indian independence.
+Surendra Kumar Datta (1878–1942), also spelt as Surendra Kumar Dutta or S. K. Dutta, was the president of the All India Conference of Indian Christians (AICIC) and thus the Indian Christian delegate to the Second round Table Conference in London, as well as a prominent YMCA leader, and a member of Central Legislative Assembly – also called Imperial Legislative Assembly before Indian independence – a lower house of a bicameral parliament synonymous to the current Lok Sabha after Indian independence.

 Biography

 Life

 He was born in Lahore, colonial India, in 1878, and got educated in Lahore.
 He did Medicine from University of Edinburgh, Edinburgh.
 He married Rena Carswell, a Scottish Irish woman and secretary in the World Student Christian Federation(WSCF) in Geneva.
 He served as the lecturer teaching history and biology between 1909 and 1914 in Forman Christian College, Lahore.
 He served as principal between 1932 and 1942, and later became the president of the same college.